 The key to our unique approach to massage and movement comes from Tai Chi Chuan.
 In the Foundations class, the first of this program, you will learn the Yang Short Form of Tai Chi as the basis of how you will move around the massage table.

 Focusing on efficiency of movement, protection of your tools (your hands and arms) and power vs. force, Tai Chi informs everything you learn in this course and after.
 Using Tai Chi body mechanics, you can become a deep tissue practitioner who works deeply in the body without causing injury or pain, to the client or yourself.

-This approach prioritizes the practitioner, teaching proper body alignment and self care, in order to prevent the many repetitive motion injuries so common in this field.
-The focus is on caring first for the practitioner (“filling your cup”) and then caring for the client.
+This approach prioritizes you, the practitioner, by teaching proper body alignment and self care, in order to prevent the many repetitive motion injuries so common in this field.
+The focus is on caring first for the you (“filling your cup”) and then caring for the client.

-In addition to the profound change you will experience due to receiving bodywork in class during hands-on practice, you will come out of the program stronger, more flexible, and more grounded in your body than when you started.
+In addition to the profound change you will experience from receiving bodywork in class during hands-on practice, you will come out of the program stronger, more flexible, and more grounded in your body than when you started.

-The program is designed to ensure that you have a comprehensive grasp of traditional massage techniques – from Deep Tissue to Prenatal and touches on a variety of offerings to allow students experiences that may help them decide if they want to specialize in some of the other, expanded offerings.
+The program is designed to ensure that you have a comprehensive grasp of traditional massage techniques – from Deep Tissue to Prenatal.
+It touches on a variety of offerings to allow you experiences that may help you decide if you want to specialize in any of the other, expanded offerings.

 Advanced Modalities (60 Hrs)

 Anatomy & Physiology (40 Hrs)

 Aromatherapy: Essential Oil Basics (8 Hrs)